This post may contain affiliate links. Please read my disclosure for more info.

 Does Coffee Creamer Need to be Refrigerated?

-Almost all dairy creamers that come in plastic bottles or tetra packs are dairy whiteners.
-That’s how you’ll usually find them in the refrigerated section of the grocery store.
+Most dairy creamers in plastic bottles or tetra packs are actually dairy whiteners.
+Look for them in the grocery store’s chilled section.

 Non-Dairy Coffee Creamers